 Have a Schedule

-The only way we are able to make homeschooling and working from home work is by having a schedule.
-This allows us to utilize time blocking, which is what I’ve found is the best way to make sure we have time to do both school AND our jobs.
+The only way we are able to make homeschooling and working full time work is by having a schedule.
+This allows us to utilize time-blocking, which is what I’ve found is the best way to make sure we have time to do both school AND our jobs.

-Each Sunday night after the boys have gone to bed my husband and I map out our week.
-We put everything on a Google calendar that is linked to both of our phones, as well as a large printed calendar we can easily see.
-Every single appointment or important deadline goes on this, from doctor’s appointments, work meetings, play dates and more.
+Each Sunday night after the boys have gone to bed, my husband and I map out our week.
+We put everything on a Google calendar with links to both of our phones, as well as a calendar with large fonts that we can easily see.
+Every single appointment or important deadline goes on this, from doctor appointments, work meetings, play dates, and more.

 Having an idea of our weekly schedule also allows my husband and I to map out our work time and how we will supervise the boys.
 If I have a tight deadline on Wednesday, he might jump in and manage the kids all day on Tuesday.
 Very often we divide our workdays by before lunch and after lunch: he watches the kids one day from 8:30am – 12:30pm, and then I’m “on duty” from 12:30pm – 5pm, and the next day we switch.

-We set up a schedule for the boys that we try very hard not to deviate from, which allows us to make this time blocking work.
+When we started homeschooling, we set up a schedule for the boys that we try very hard not to deviate from, and which allows us to make this time-blocking work.
 Here’s an example day for reference:

 Be Strategic with Your Worktime

 Realize that you might need to work untraditional hours.
-Sometimes I get up early before the kids if I have something really important that needs to be accomplished that day.
+Sometimes I get up early before the kids if I have to accomplish something really important that day.
 Other times, I work after the kids have gone to sleep.

-Mapping out schoolwork becomes increasingly more important with older children.
-If your child has to sign into their digital learning platform at a certain time for each class, make sure this is written down for both you and them.
+Mapping out schoolwork becomes even more important with older kids.
+If your child has to sign into their digital learning platform at a certain time for each class, make sure you write this down for both you and them.